Fast X-ray Transient Detection with AXIS: application to Magnetar Giant Flares: R-processes from MGFs

 \section{R-processes from MGFs}

 MGFs have also been suggested as potential sites for rapid neutron capture process (r-process) nucleosynthesis, responsible for forming many of the heaviest elements in the Universe \citep{2024MNRAS.528.5323C}.
-The synchrotron radio afterglow following the prompt gamma-ray flare indicate an associated sub-relativistic baryon loaded ejecta component (e.g., \citealt{Gelfand+05,Granot+06}).
-Originating from the magnetar itself, the ejecta is sufficiently neutron-rich such that neutron captures proceed faster than beta-decays, enabling transmutation of light nuclei into heavier trans-iron species \citep{Patel+2025b}.
-Recently \cite{2025ApJ...984L..29P} demonstrated direct evidence for this process, utilizing the archival data from the anticoincidence shield on the INTEGRAL satellite \citep{2005ApJ...624L.105M} taken during the 2004 MGF from SGR 1806-20.
+The synchrotron radio afterglow following the prompt gamma-ray flare indicates an associated sub-relativistic baryon-loaded ejecta component (e.g., \citealt{Gelfand+05,Granot+06}).
+Originating from the magnetar itself, the ejecta are sufficiently neutron-rich such that neutron captures proceed faster than beta-decays, enabling transmutation of light nuclei into heavier trans-iron species \citep{Patel+2025b}.
+Recently \cite{2025ApJ...984L..29P} demonstrated direct evidence for this process, utilizing the archival data taken during the 2004 MGF from SGR 1806-20 with the anticoincidence shield on the INTEGRAL satellite \citep{2005ApJ...624L.105M}, the rear detectors on RHESSI \citep{Boggs2007}, and the Konus gamma-ray spectrometer on Wind \citep{frederiks2007giant}.